 Gruit ales like these were said to stimulate body and mind when consumed.
 There were probably some German monks making crazy delicious concoctions back in the day and spouting off about the politics of the times.
 Speaking of politics, the use of hops, noted for their sedative qualities, became politically mandated in most of Europe, and gruit ales began to disappear.
 Only in the past 30 years have microbreweries started experimenting with centuries-old gruit-inspired recipes.

 At Small Town Brewery, we’re pretty much the masters of crafting gruit-inspired beers.
-Today, Tim Kovac, founder and brewmaster, uses a proprietary technique to infuse herbs and spices into the brewing process.
+Today, our brewmasters use a proprietary technique to infuse herbs and spices into the brewing process.
 This is what makes it possible for us to brew the classic American and bakery-inspired flavors that we offer today.

 Use our locator to find our beers in your area.

 Don’t you miss the carefree days before mortgages, job interviews or traffic jams?
 That was the time when you could just hang out with friends and not worry about the crazy things you did ending up on social media.
 And that’s the era you’ll remember when you taste Not Your Father’s Root Beer.
 As the first hard root beer on the market, this nostalgic favorite is still the most sought-after flavored craft brew in the whole US of A.

 Well, to be blunt, this tastes just like the root beer you remember as a kid.
 Sweet and silky, it goes down smooth and hits your tongue with the perfect combination of vanilla, sarsaparilla and anise.
 Don’t know how sarsaparilla and anise taste?
 They taste delicious.
 That’s how they taste.